-To reflect the fact that the sustainability landscape is continually evolving, each year we review and refine our manager sustainability integration assessments, with evolving request for information (RFI) surveys, and scorecards upon which they are assessed, to ensure these remain fit for purposes and account for the evolving sustainable investment market and regulation.
-The Head of the Sustainable Investment Team, supported by the deputies, will annually revamp the scorecards assessing managers on sustainability issues, to ensure these remain fit for our clients' purposes, with sign off by the Head of Research, Ajith Nair.
+To reflect the fact that the sustainability landscape is continually evolving, each year we review and refine our manager sustainability integration assessments, with evolving request for information (RFI) surveys, and scorecards upon which they are assessed, to ensure these remain fit for purpose and account for the evolving sustainable investment market and regulation.
+This process is conducted by the Head of the Sustainable Investment (SI) Team, supported by the deputies and wider research team.
 This in turn allows our clients to conduct effective stewardship, with a continually evolving approach to engage with managers on relevant topics.
-Recent updates to our manager sustainability integration assessments have included a self-standing nature score (to sit alongside the ESG, climate and social scores which have already been developed), as well as reflecting other market developments, such as assetclass specific examples of best practice.
-For example, in the case of debt managers, seeking to understand whether new loan agreements include sustainability ratchets, to seek to improve sustainability outcomes, over time.
+Recent updates to our manager sustainability integration assessments have included a refined and 'client friendly' sustainability integration assessment report, as well as reflecting other market developments, such as the new Sustainability Disclosure Requirements (SDR) regulations, as well as consideration of establishing connections with leading academic institutions in developing bespoke risk management frameworks.
+As noted in our last Stewardship report, we previously developed a stand-alone nature score, to sit alongside climate and social scores as part of our scorecards.